Redouanelh/lingo-api/README.md

 # lingo-api VKBEP 2020/2021
  Lingo Api made by Redouan el Hidraoui

  The main branch will always be deployed on push if the build passes (Github Action).
-If the build does NOT pass, the main branch will not deploy.
+If the build does NOT pass, the main branch will not redeploy.

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-white.svg)](https://sonarcloud.io/dashboard?id=Redouanelh_lingo-api)